whocov/trend_analysis_public/README.md

 <br>Analyses were last updated **Friday 23 July 2021**.<br><br>**Notes**
 <br>The following countries reported \< 100 cases/tests over the last 7
-weeks and were not included in further analyses:<br>Central African Republic, Chad, Saint Helena, Sao Tome and Principe, United Republic of Tanzania <br>
+weeks and were not included in further analyses:<br>Central African Republic, Chad, Comoros, Saint Helena, Sao Tome and Principe, United Republic of Tanzania <br>

 ### Infection levels as % of historical incidence peak